stremovskyy/cachemar/README.md

 * **Context Compatibility**: Fully compatible with Go's context package, allowing for request-scoped caching.
 * **Fallback Support**: Set a default fallback cache manager to be used if none in the chain have the data.
 * **Chain Override**: Temporarily override the chain for specific calls without affecting the original configuration.
+* **Cache-Aside Helper**: `Remember` prevents stampedes with singleflight, TTL jitter, and an optional in-process fallback when the primary cache is unavailable.
 * **Circuit Breaker Pattern**: Automatically switch to fallback cachers if the primary cacher fails, and switch back when it's available again.
 * **Advanced Redis Features**: TLS/SSL support, connection pooling, compression, and flexible routing options.
 * **100% Backward Compatibility**: Existing Redis single-instance code works unchanged.